 Language and Academic Support

 All international students are encouraged to take advantage of the language and academic support services offered by Mount Union.
-The staff of the Academic Support Center (ASC) provides programming to help students adjust to the requirements of the Mount Union academic environment.
-In addition, peer learning assistants trained by the ASC are available to lead study groups or offer individual tutoring.
+The staff of the Student Success Center provides programming to help students adjust to the requirements of the Mount Union academic environment.
+In addition, peer learning assistants trained by the Student Success Center are available to lead study groups or offer individual tutoring.

 The Center for Writing and Oral Communication also provides tutors to work across the curriculum with all students, international and native speakers.
 Some tutors are trained to focus on the specific issues of multi-lingual writers.